-- VUOM achieves full accreditation status with the ACAOM in February 2015 and become the first accredited school of acupuncture & integrative medicine school in Virginia and the District of Columbia.
+- VUOM achieves institutional accreditation status with the ACAOM in February 2015 and becomes the first accredited school of acupuncture & integrative medicine in Virginia.

-- VUOM enters into a Memorandum of Understanding formalizing its relationship with Kyung Hee University of Korean Medicine, South Korea’s renowned institute of Integrative Medicine, to facilitate exchange of faculty, students, research and product development with its university hospital.
+- VUOM enters into a Memorandum of Understanding formalizing its relationship with Kyung Hee University of Korean Medicine, South Korea’s renowned institute of Integrative Medicine, to facilitate the exchange of faculty, students, research, and product development its university hospital.